baking-bad/beacon-dotnet-sdk/README.md

 };
 ```

-`OnConnectedClientsListChanged` although available as in `DappBeaconClient`.
+`OnConnectedClientsListChanged` also available as in `DappBeaconClient`.
 They both inherited from `BaseBeaconClient`
 class

 #### 3. Init